This country is the 'most dangerous place in the world for children'

 Not all former child soldiers have been so fortunate.
 Once released, many children are rejected by their families.
 Girls can be particularly stigmatized, because of the sexual violence they face while with the armed groups, experts say.

-Now 17, Jordan was 12 when he became a child soldier.
+Jordan, 17, became a child soldier at 12.
 He had been traveling from Bangui to see his mother when he found her village in ruins, and discovered that she and other family members had been killed by the Seleka.
 With no money and no way to get back to Bangui safely, Jordan joined an anti-balaka group fighting the rebels who killed his relatives.

 When he got out two years later and tried to reunite with his family in Bangui, they rejected him.
 His family members, Jordan said, were angry that he'd joined the armed group in the first place.
 "When I got to the capital and I found out that my family didn't want me, I had no other option than going again back into the armed group because I needed some food," he said.